linkerd/linkerd2/web/README.md

 The web server will be running on localhost:8084.

+Note the web process depends on a public-api server, for which you have three options:

+1. Boot public-api locally

+    ```
+    go run ../controller/cmd/public-api/main.go
+    ```

+2. Connect to public-api in docker-compose (see below)
+3. Connect to public-api in Kubernetes (see below)

 To develop with a webpack dev server, start the server in a separate window:

 ```